All Products

 claimName

-2. Run the following command to create an application named nas-static and mount the created PVC to the application:
+2. Deploy an application named nas-static and associate the PVC with the application.

 kubectl create -f nas.yaml